groupdocs-viewer-cloud/groupdocs-viewer-cloud-dotnet-samples/README.md

 + GroupDocs.Viewer Cloud SDK for .NET.

-+ Get your AppSID and AppKey at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).
++ Get your Client Id and Client Secret at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).

 ## How to Run the Examples?